grafana/grafana/docs/sources/enterprise/access-control-refactor/custom-role-actions-scopes.md

   - xxx
 ---

-# Fine-grained access control permissions actions and scopes
+# Role-based access control permissions actions and scopes

 A permission is an action and a scope.
 When creating a fine-grained access control, consider what specific action a user should be allowed to perform, and on what resources (its scope).